LetUsSeng/ops-case-study/README.md

 # Technical Assessment

 ## Summary
 The purpose of this project is to gauge your technical ability and your ability to follow instructions by providing a working example of terraform code.
-At MedNet Solutions, we use terraform predominantly for the development and management of our Production and Non-production environments in AWS and vSphere.
-Half of our working day is spent writing or evaluating scripts and code of many different langauges.
-We are aware that not everyone knows all scripting langauges or may have limited knowledege of scripting, but a good candidate will be able to learn quickly
+At MedNet Solutions, we use terraform predominantly for the development and management of our Production and Non-production environments in both AWS and on-premise vSphere.
+Half of our working day is spent writing or evaluating scripts and code of many different languages and working within a linux (Centos) command line.
+We are aware that not all candidates know all available scripting languages, however, a good candidates should have proficiency in at least one language, and a solid understanding of coding paradigms, procedures, syntaxes, and general semantics in order to excel and be proficient in this position.
+A good candidate will also be comfortable with working within a linux command line in order to manage, configure, and maintain active systems.

 The goal of this technical assessment is for you to do the following: